Team-Have-it-Your-Way/project5_curriculum/README.md

 ## Project Description

 * Using the dataset for curriculum website logs from CodeUp, Ms. Boss Person has multiple questions to be answered about the data prior to her meeting.
-Our team will acquire, prep, and explore the data using anomaly detection, time-series, and clustering to answer the questions.
-An email will be prepared and pushed to Ms. Boss Person explaining the answers to the questions along with an attached slide to summarize the findings.
+Our team will acquire, prep, and explore the data using analysis to answer the questions.
+An email will be prepared and pushed to Ms. Boss Person explaining the answers to the questions along with an attached slide and repository link to summarize the findings.

 ## Project Goals